On the Alexander polynomials of conic-line arrangements: The degenerations of the family of Hesse arrangements of conics

 and its Alexander polynomial is given by

-In particular, $\Delta^1_{\A(0)}(t)$ (resp. $\Delta^1_{\B(0)}(t))$ has as roots some roots of unity of order $7$ (resp. $6$). \end{thm} \proof The Alexander polynomial for the free conic-line arrangement $\A(0)$ can be computed using the code $monof3(q1,q2)$, with $q1=3$ and $q2=\deg \A(0)=21$.
-The code $ mono3\_ wh()$ takes longer time, but also gives the value $\mu(\A(0))=336$, which can be obtained also by looking at the singularities of $\A(0)$.
+In particular, $\Delta^1_{\A(0)}(t)$ (resp. $\Delta^1_{\B(0)}(t))$ has as roots some roots of unity of order $7$ (resp. $6$). \end{thm} \proof The Alexander polynomial for the free conic-line arrangement $\A(0)$ can be computed using the code \verb}monof3(q1,q2)}, with $q1=3$ and $q2=\deg \A(0)=21$.
+The code \verb}mono3_wh()} takes longer time, but also gives the value $\mu(\A(0))=336$, which can be obtained also by looking at the singularities of $\A(0)$.
 The 9 ordinary singularities of multiplicity 7 are exactly the points $p_j(0)$ for $j=1,\ldots, 12$ from \eqref{eqH1} and the 12 nodes $A_1$ are exactly the points in \eqref{eqH2}.
-The value $\tau(\A(0))$ comes from the freeness property in Theorem \ref{thmHesse1} using \cite{duP}, or from the code $mono3\_ wh()$.
+The value $\tau(\A(0))$ comes from the freeness property in Theorem \ref{thmHesse1} using \cite{duP}, or from the code \verb}mono3_wh()}.

-All the claims for the non free conic arrangement $\B(0)$ follow by using the code $ mono3\_ wh()$.
-The 9 ordinary singularities of multiplicity 6 are exactly the points $p_j(0)$ for $j=1,\ldots, 9$ from \eqref{eqH1} and the 9 nodes $A_1$ are exactly the points in \eqref{eqH2} except the points $(1:0:0), (0:1:0)$ and $(0:0:1)$. \endproof
+All claims relating to the conic arrangement $\B(0)$ can be derived using the code \verb}mono3_wh()}.
+The $9$ ordinary singularities of multiplicity $6$ are exactly the points $p_j(0)$ for $j = 1, \ldots, 9$ from \eqref{eqH1} and the $9$ nodes $A_1$ are exactly the points in \eqref{eqH2} except the points $(1:0:0), (0:1:0)$ and $(0:0:1)$. \endproof

 \begin{rk} The {\it existence} of roots $\al$ of order 7 and resp.
 6 in this case can be seen using our approach with rank one local systems.
 Consider first the conic arrangement $\B(0)$, which is the union of 3 reduced members in the pencil $\PPP(0)$ from \eqref{eqPEN1}.
 It follows from \cite[Proposition 5.1]{Dolgachev} that one member of this pencil is a sextic with 9 cusps, and hence the generic member is irreducible.
 This pencil has a double fiber $F_0$ given by $x^2y^2z^2=0$, hence it is still a Halphen pencil of index 2.
 To conclude, it is enough to apply Theorem \ref{thmPEN2} with $\ell=3$ and $k=2$ and we get $m(\al) \geq 2$.
 For the conic-line arrangement $\A(0)$, which is non-reduced, we conclude using Theorem \ref{thmPEN3}. \end{rk}